RPG-coder/practice-management-portal/Readme.md

 ## User persona: Understanding the users, their experience and their requirements w.r.t the product
 <p align=justify>This section gives a character potrait of a user that is using the product, Patient Management portal for charting.</p>

 - **Doctors:** <span align=justify>Doctors are the primary care for all patients.
-With them attending a number of patients and maintaining a strong relationship with them, while attending their case, a doctor may find it troubling to keep record of their patient on files and papers.
-They also need to make the process of retrival easier.
+They keep attending a number of patients and maintaining a strong relationship with them.
+While attending their case, a doctor may find it troubling to keep record of their patient on files and papers.
+They may also require to have the process of document retrival easier and responsive.
 And lastly, they need a concise and neat picture of who and what the patient is?, what the severity of the patient case?, how many time have the patient visited them prior to current meet or date.</span>

 - **Nurses:** <span align=justify>Nurses are the secondary or supporting care for all patients.
 They are the substitute when a doctor is not able to attend a patient's case due to the meeting of an another severe case.
 During an emergency when a doctor is not available, a nurse may need to understand the details about their patient.
-Especially the patient vital.
-On checking, they are able to give a proper emergency medication depending on the condition and illness patient is suffering.</span>
+Especially the patient vital and lab reports or medications they should provide.
+Upon checking, they would be able to deliver a proper emergency medication depending on the condition and illness patient is suffering.</span>

-- **Practice management:** <span align=justify>he Practice Manager is responsible for everything else that occurs during a patient encounter.
+- **Practice management:** <span align=justify>The Practice Managers are responsible for everything else that occurs during a patient encounter.
 From the organizing and optimizing of patient flow, office workflows, to procedures and tasks.
 The mission of the practice manager is to allow the doctor to remain focused on treating patients, minus the burden of running the office.
 The primary concern of a medical practice manager is that the physician gets paid properly for services rendered.
 The responsibilities of a practice manager stretch across administrative, legal, financial, technological and more.</span>

 ## Product Backlogs: What to expect soon?...
 - The progress of this project is tracked via Pivotal Tracker.
 For more details please visit, [PivotalTracker link](https://www.pivotaltracker.com/projects/2533209)
 - All product backlogs are based on SMART.
 - **SMART** - Specific Measured Achievable Relevant Time-Constraint
-- Below are the sample product backlogs that my team is looking forward to complete in near vision:
+- Below are the sample product backlogs that my team is looking forward to complete as part of the near vision:

 <table>
   <thead>